The Truth About Privacy in the Modern World and How it Affects Your Life

 People talk about “privacy” as if it’s some vague, “in the clouds” sort of thing.

-It’s about people watching what you do.
-I don’t mean just what web pages you visit, though that’s part of it.
+It’s about people keeping track of what you do.
+I don’t mean just which web pages you visit, though that’s part of it.
 I mean:

 Do you trust every single person there?